 The project will be consistent with all development codes to assure the site is safe.
-The DA will further implement the objectives of the DSP by providing a contribution to the Community Benefit Fund of \$3,000,000 which will be used to provide a variety of community facilities in the Downtown and Citywide.
+The DA will further implement the objectives of the DSP by providing a contribution to the Community Benefit Fund of \$2,597,500 which will be used to provide a variety of community facilities in the Downtown and Citywide.
 Landowner will designate the City as the point of sale for California sales and use tax purposes during Project construction which will augment sales tax receipts to the City.
-The design and construction of off-site street improvements between the project site and Plaza del Sol (valued \$2,500,000) will implement policies on improving connections to open spaces.
-All electric building promotes sustainable design consistent with the DSP policy and the City's Climate Action Playbook to reduce carbon emissions.
+All electric, LEED Gold Well Certification building promotes sustainable design consistent with the DSP policy and the City's Climate Action Playbook to reduce carbon emissions and promote a healthy environment.